Jason Brooke: "Certainly, I would consider the Brookes Sarawakian"

 What I thought that would be, at the start, was a very traditional heritage charity in the UK where we would look after old stuff just for the sake of it, and it would be stored away safely, and so on.
 I set up the charity [The Brooke Trust] and convinced the family and everybody to donate all our archives.

-It was through my subsequent visits to Sarawak that I realised that wasn’t enough.
+It was through my subsequent visits to Sarawak that I realized that wasn’t enough.
 We needed to be sharing this stuff with Sarawak.
 It wasn’t enough just to keep it in existence, because old stuff is pretty meaningless unless you use it to tell a story.
-So the first big project we successfully pulled off was the digitisation of the Brooke archives, completed in 2012 with the kind support of the National Archives in Kuala Lumpur.
+So the first big project we successfully pulled off was the digitization of the Brooke archives, completed in 2012 with the kind support of the National Archives in Kuala Lumpur.
 We developed an online archive so that Sarawakians could access their hundred years of history free of charge for the first time.

 Now, what about all the physical stuff—the swords, the flags, all that?
 My grandfather died in 2011, and after his memorial service in Sarawak, I met with Abang Jo, the current Chief Minister—who was then the Deputy Chief Minister and the Minister of Tourism, Arts and Culture—and I told him, We have all these things, I’d love to see them come here to Sarawak if there were an appropriate place for them.
 And we had lunch and he said, Well you should use Fort Margherita—which was then derelict, unused, unloved, and required a lot of restoration.